hafele/website/navigating_politics.md

 >"I ... shifted my mind-set from thinking 'I’m right' to asking myself 'How do I know I’m right?'
 And I saw clearly that the best way to answer this question is by finding other independent thinkers who are on the same mission as me and who see things differently from me.
 By engaging them in thoughtful disagreement, I’d be able to understand their reasoning and have them stress-test mine.
 That way, we can all raise our probability of being right.
 In other words, I just want to be right — I don’t care if the right answer comes from me." - <a href="https://www.amazon.com/gp/product/1501124021/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501124021&linkCode=as2&tag=principles00-20&linkId=c28b7b5430e581a3384015c701bd21a8">Ray Dalio</a>

 ## 4. Participate
 Having refined core principles and political views is not sufficient in order for governments to function: we must be also be active participants in the political process, which means we must communicate with other participants about issues of concern.
 This is especially true for those of us lucky enough to live in democracies.
 Remember our rule of thumb:

 <span class="rule">Accurate Information + Engagement → Better Representation → Better Outcomes</span>

-Per this rule, engagement is necessary in order to get to better policy outcomes.
+Per this rule, <span class="rule">Engagement</span> is necessary in order to achieve better policy outcomes.

 ### 4.1 Prioritize
 There are many ways engage politically, so perhaps one of the first things to do is consider what issues are worth engaging in.
 To determine what issues are with engaging in, consider: